-Wesley Hawkins, talk of the Brown Jackson hearings, describes life after pornography sentence
+Wesley Hawkins, talk of the Jackson hearings, describes life after pornography sentence

 Hawkins, now 27, gave the matter little additional thought.
-But in recent days, unbeknownst to him, Hawkins’s 2013 sentencing became central to the partisan battle over confirming Jackson to the high court.
+But in recent days, unbeknown to him, Hawkins’s 2013 sentencing became central to the partisan battle over confirming Jackson to the high court.

 Looking for full-time employment, Hawkins this week repeatedly crisscrossed a neighborhood in view of the U.S. Capitol in his hunt — unaware that inside, members of Congress were talking at length about him and his case in nationally televised hearings.